Pillar One – a new taxing right

 Pillar Two – a global minimum tax?

-Pillar two of the OECD approach seeks to ensure that multinationals are subject to tax on their global income at a minimum rate, with the aim of reducing the incentive to shift profits to low tax jurisdictions.
+Pillar Two of the OECD approach seeks to ensure that multinationals are subject to tax on their global income at a minimum rate of 15%, with the aim of reducing the incentive to shift profits to low tax jurisdictions.

 Although the concept of a minimum effective rate of tax is simple, the proposed mechanism for achieving this is complex.
-The October framework uses a combination of the “GloBE rules” (the income inclusion rule and undertaxed payment rule) and a treaty-based subject-to-tax rule.
-The October agreement anticipates a minimum rate for the GloBE rules of 15 per cent.
-With all multinationals with an annual revenue of €750m or more in scope, this is likely to have a significant impact.
+Pillar Two consists of a combination of the “GloBE rules” (the 'income inclusion rule' (IIR) and the undertaxed payment rule (UTPR)) supported by a treaty-based subject-to-tax rule (STTR).
+The Pillar Two rules also allow jurisdictions to include provision for a Qualified Domestic Minimum Top-Up Tax (QDMTT).
+With all multinationals with an annual revenue of €750m or more in scope, these complex rules are likely to have a significant impact.

 Navigating these new rules will not be straightforward.
 Our tax experts are here to help you find a way through the new tax landscape.

-In this first of a new series of vlogs, our tax partners Paul Davison and Robert Scarborough look at the potential for the OECD’s rules to impact US-headed groups – even if the US doesn’t implement Pillar Two.
+In this vlog, our tax partners Paul Davison and Robert Scarborough look at the potential for the OECD’s rules to impact US-headed groups – even if the US doesn’t implement Pillar Two.

-In our second vlog of this series, our tax partner Bob van Kasteren talks about the potential impact of the OECD’s Pillar Two rules on joint ventures and how this risk should be allocated.
+In this vlog, our tax partner Bob van Kasteren talks about the potential impact of the OECD’s Pillar Two rules on joint ventures and how this risk should be allocated.

 Navigating Pillar Two